joaosMart/Computer-Graphics/README.md

 2. Colors are electromagnetic waves of different frequencies.
 Whichever has a higher frequency, red or blue?
 Red has a bigger frequency (between 620 and 750 nm) while blue can find only between 450 and 495 nm.

+3. How could the uniform variable be used to change ( scale) size The Sierpinski triangle?
+First we need to use a uniform in the vertex shader in order to be able to scale the triangle.
+After this, in our JavaScript code we need to get the location of the scale uniform in the shader using the function gl.getUniformLocation().
+To finish off, while rendering we need to get transform the scale location we obtained previosuly and transform it into a variable that can be used.

+## LEcture 5 - Interactivity

+1. In the program rotatingSquare1 , the variable theta is incremented in each iteration.
+What are the risks involved?
+The main risk would be numeric overflow.
+In the code theta is a float variable and when increasing it for long enough we can arrive to a large enough number that excedes the maximum possible value of a float.
+This can lead to unexpected behaviour in calculation, loss of precision, slow computation or even reaching infinity in extreme cases.